Dyalog/link/docs/index.md

 !!!
 Note
-     This documentation needs to be revised for Link version 4.0!
+     This documentation is in the process of being revised for Link version 4.0!

      At the moment it is primarily the unmodified documentation for version 3.0.